Pisa SC: A.C. Pisa 1909

 Pisa has been refounded with the denomination of A.C.
-Pisa 1909 S.S.D. (in which S.S.D. is a legal suffix required by F.I.G.C.) to start again from Serie D under new ownership.
+Pisa 1909 S.S.D. (in which S.S.D. is a legal suffix required by FIGC) to start again from Serie D under new ownership.
 At the end of the season Pisa won Group D (Girone D) of Serie D and was promoted to Lega Pro Seconda Divisione for the 2010–11 season.

 The team was then admitted to Lega Pro Prima Divisione for the 2010–11 season to fill vacancies created by a row of club exclusions in second and third tier of Italian football league system.
 Thus the S.S.D. legal suffix was drop and replaced by S.r.l.

 On 12 June 2016 Pisa gained promotion to Serie B after seven years by defeating Maceratese (3–1), Pordenone (3–0 on aggregate) and Foggia in the two-legged play-off final (5–3 on aggregate), however, the club was relegated to Serie C the following season after finishing second-last.

 Pisa Sporting Club

-Having moved back to Serie B in 2019, the club changed back its name to Pisa Sporting Club in the summer of 2021.